European Style – Cracked Wheat & Veggie Pilaf

 2. Sautéing the Aromatics: Heat the oil in a pan on medium heat.
 Add the mustard seeds, and once they start spluttering, add the cumin seeds and curry leaves (or rosemary/thyme for an aromatic touch).
 Sauté for a few seconds until fragrant.

-3. Adding Vegetables: Add the chopped onions, green chilies (or chili flakes), and sauté until the onions turn translucent.
+3. Adding Vegetables: Add the chopped onions, and green chilies (or chili flakes), and sauté until the onions turn translucent.
 Add the carrots, peas, and bell pepper, and cook for 2-3 minutes until slightly softened.

 4. Cooking the Cracked Wheat: Add the cracked wheat to the pan and toast it lightly for 1-2 minutes, mixing it with the vegetables.